- Valencia, Spain 46002

 Public healthcare in Spain is state-managed and access depends on eligibility, usually through Social Security or another recognised route.

-Private healthcare is accessed through private health insurance and can offer faster appointments, direct specialist access, private hospitals and more English-speaking support in some areas.
+Private healthcare is accessed through Spain private health insurance and can offer faster appointments, direct specialist access, private hospitals and more English-speaking support in some areas.

 11.Can expats switch private health insurance providers in Spain after arrival?